Divyeshpratap/AVATAR/README.md

 # AVATAR

 **Audio-Visual Active Tracking and Annotation Rendering**

+AVATAR is a first of its kind near real-time active speaker detection pipeline that takes camera input or saved video to detect and track multiple faces using MTCNN and SORT, evaluates lip-sync scores using SyncNet or TalkNet models, and finally annotates the active speaker in real-time using a Producer-Consumer Multi-Threading Architecture.

 Note: The project is still in development.
 Please revisit for exciting future developments.

 ## DEMO